peer-base/peer-base/README.md

 * samplingIntervalMS: (defaults to `1000`): membership gossip frequency heuristic sampling interval
 * targetGlobalMembershipGossipFrequencyMS: (defaults to `1000`): target global membership gossip frequency, in ms.
 * urgencyFrequencyMultiplier: (defaults to `10`): urgency multiplier when someone is wrong about membership
+* transport: optional object containing:
+  * maxThrottleDelayMS: the maximum delay betweeen discovering a new peer and quering it to see whether they're interested in the app.

 ## Start app